arshlanali/expenese-tracker/README.md

 ## Conclusion

-The Expense Tracker App represents a significant step in my journey as a React developer.
+The Pocket Pilot App represents a significant step in my journey as a React developer.
 It showcases not only my technical skills but also my commitment to creating practical, user-centric software solutions.

-Thank you for your interest in the Expense Tracker App.
+Thank you for your interest in the Pocket Pilot App.
 Feedback and contributions are highly appreciated!